sunjungAn/ncurses-omok-game/README.md

 # omok_game
-execute omok game in your terminal
+execute omok game in your terminal (only linux)

 Omok game played by two people.